-- 1. Protective fencing has been installed at the extent of the calculated root protection area (RPA) DO NOT USE OR ACCESS the ground within the fenced area.
+- 1. Protective fencing has been installed at the extent of the calculated root protection area (RPA) - DO NOT USE OR ACCESS the ground within the fenced area.
 This is particularly the case for placement of site offices, stockpiles of soil or fuel and material storage, storing machinery or parking vehicles, debris or building materials or fires. - 2.
 AVOID excavations, changes in ground levels or tracking machinery within the fenced area at ALL TIMES.
-These activities can seriously compromise the long term survival of trees due to the impact on a trees roots. - the fencing has been removed, repositioned, damaged or is not fit for purpose to the Site Manager.
-This shall help the Site Manager to ensure that the fencing is maintained throughout the construction process.
-It will also reduce the risk of any staff and contractors accidentally and inadvertently causing damage to trees as a result.
+These activities can seriously compromise the long term survival of trees due to the impact on a trees roots. - 3.
+REPORT any instances where the fencing has been removed, repositioned, damaged or is not fit for purpose to the Site Manager.
+This shall help the Site Manager to ensure that the fencing is maintained throughout construction process.
+It will also reduce the risk of any staff and contractors accidentally inadvertently causing damage to trees as a result.

-Retained trees are protected by planning law and reckless damage or non consented tree removal could result in the serving of a stop notice or prosecution by the LPA masterplannin nvironmental assessmei landscape desig urban desig ecolog architectui arboricultui f: 01509 674565 e: mail@fpcr.co.uk
+Retained trees are protected by planning law and reckless damage or non consented tree removal could result in the serving of a stop notice or prosecution by the LPA e: mail@fpcr.co.uk